Syncing a CRM campaign to an Acoustic Campaign contact list added fewer members than expected

 You should not delete the Acoustic Campaign contact if it is synchronized with a CRM platform.
 If you delete the contact record, the marketing history that is tracked to the Acoustic Campaign contact will no longer be available and the CRM system record will lose its matching record in Campaign.

-To correctly opt-in a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record that needs to be opted in.
-Once you have opted in the record using a web form, you will need to manually remove the record from the Master Suppression List.
+To correctly opt-in a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record that needs to have opted in.
+Once you have opted in to the record using a web form, you will need to manually remove the record from the Master Suppression List.

 - Remove the contact from the suppression list associated with the CRM integrated Acoustic Campaign database.

 - Ensure the matching record in CRM is not opted-out.
 This prevents the record from opting out again in Campaign during the sync process.
 This applies only if Opt-Out syncing is included.